 Over the next few weeks we will be listing online documents that are useful in our local searches.
 Some of these are indexed in The Great Database, some are not.
 Our members also continue to research family and local history and will publish their work on completion.

-We do not have a place we can call home, but (pandemics aside) we do have excellent partnerships with Bolton Council which enable us to offer help desks and to be present at local events.
+We do not have a place we can call home, but (pandemics aside) we do have excellent partnerships with Bolton History Centre which enables us to offer help desks and to be present at local events.
 We also have a great venue for our meetings at Bolton Old Links Golf Club.

 What do I do with my research?
 We share our research with our members - not all of it, necessarily, but we like to share that which is unusual.
 The research undertaken to identify just one ancestor, or how we traced another ancestor's movements.
 We share our stories at meetings and in the quarterly magazine, The Manchester Genealogist.